-We offer Pay-TV services under the DISH® brand and the SLING® brand.
-As of September 30, 2022, we had 10.018 million Pay-TV subscribers in the United States, including 7.607 million DISH TV subscribers and 2.411 million SLING TV subscribers.
+We offer Pay-TV services under the DISH[®] brand and the SLING[®] brand.
+As of March 31, 2023, we had 9.198 million Pay-TV subscribers in the United States, including 7.098 million DISH TV subscribers and 2.100 million SLING TV subscribers.

-We promote our Pay-TV services as providing our subscribers with better service, technology and value than those available from other subscription television service providers.
+We promote our Pay-TV services by providing our subscribers with better service, technology and value than those available from other subscription television service providers.
 We offer a wide selection of video services under the DISH TV brand, with access to hundreds of channels depending on the level of subscription.
-Our standard programming packages generally include programming provided by national and regional cable networks.
+Our standard programming packages generally include programming provided by national cable networks.
 We also offer programming packages that include local broadcast networks, specialty sports channels, premium movie channels and Latino and international programming.
 We market our SLING TV services to consumers who do not subscribe to traditional satellite and cable pay-TV services, as well as to current and recent traditional pay-TV subscribers who desire a lower cost alternative.
 Our SLING TV services require an Internet connection and are available on multiple streaming-capable devices including, among others, streaming media devices, TVs, tablets, computers, game consoles and phones.
 We offer SLING domestic, SLING International, and SLING Latino video programming services.